Modeling Power Consumption¶

 Energy Generator Models¶

 Energy generator models describe the energy generation of devices over time.
-A solar panel, for example, produces energy based on time, the panel’s location on the globe, its orientation towards the sun and the actual weather conditions.
+For example, a solar panel produces energy based on time, the panel’s location on the globe, its orientation towards the sun, and the actual weather conditions.
 Energy generators connect to an energy storage that absorbs the generated energy.

-In INET, an energy generator model is an OMNeT++ simple module implementing the energy generation of a hardware device using a physical phenomena over time.
-Its main purpose is to provide the power or current generation for the current simulation time.
-Most often energy generation models are included as submodules in network nodes.
+In INET, an energy generator model is an OMNeT++ simple module that implements the energy generation of a hardware device using a physical phenomenon over time.
+The main purpose of these models is to provide the power or current generation for the current simulation time.
+Most often, energy generation models are included as submodules in network nodes.

 *.host[*].energyGenerator.typename = "AlternatingEpEnergyGenerator"